Mouritala Ogunbiyi

-Mouritala Ogunbiyi (born 10 October 1982) is a professional footballer who plays as a midfielder for Dragons.
-Born in Nigeria, he represents the Benin national team internationally.
+Mouritala Ogunbiyi (born 10 October 1982) is a professional footballer who plays as a midfielder for Les Buffles du Borgou.
+Born in Nigeria, he plays for the Benin national team internationally.

 Career

 Ogunbiyi was part of the Benin national team's 2004 African Nations Cup team, which finished bottom of its group in the first round of competition, thus failing to secure qualification for the quarter-finals.

 Whilst at Guingamp, then in Ligue 2, Ogunbiyi played as a substitute in the 2009 Coupe de France Final in which they beat Rennes.

 On 23 February 2019, he re-joined AS Dragons FC de l'Ouémé.